Ground Beef Mongolian Noodles

 Reheating Ground Beef Mongolian Noodles

 • Oven: Preheat to 350°F (175°C).
-Place noodles in a baking dish, cover with foil, and heat for 15-20 minutes until warmed through.
+Cover with foil and heat for about 15-20 minutes until warmed through.

 Frequently Asked Questions

-How spicy are Ground Beef Mongolian Noodles?
+What noodles are best for Ground Beef Mongolian Noodles?

 Final Thoughts